 When this TMS process is exposed, the symptoms begin to resolve.
 Accepting the diagnosis also pushes aside fears of a damaging structural condition that may reside in your belief system.

-Treatment For TMS
+Diagnosis and Treatment For TMS

 Step 2: Think Psychologically

 The second part of the treatment process is learning to think psychologically, not physically.
 By this we mean focusing on emotional tension and your internal response to external events and not on prior, conventional, mechanical or so-called structural explanations for your pain.
 We also teach a cognitive system of blocking, then shifting attention that is very effective. (a form of self-talk)

 It then becomes crucial to gradually become more physically active; this further causes the apprehension and fear to diminish.

 Patients with intense, long-lasting, or debilitating symptoms benefit from TMS psychotherapy.
 Both in the LA area and beyond I am fortunate to have developed professional relationships with psychotherapists who are accomplished "TMS Therapists".
 More than one has successfully treated his own pain via a TMS model.
 All of these therapists are skilled in telephone or Zoom therapy.
 They utilize elements of PRT (pain reprocessing therapy), EAET (emotional awareness expression therapy), CBT (cognitive therapy), psychodynamic therapy (deeper therapy), and other methods that are individualized for you.

 I am able to do telemedicine visits some international patients.